grgelsec/nextroom/README.md

 - Stick with the current design I have in figma.
 - Implement these features in order
-  - Full availbility view page with all rooms and their availabilities.
   - Hosting in a container/aws
-  - When clicking on a building with w specific marker, the name is injected into the side bar which triggers a hook -

 ## TODO

-- Make skeleton fall back components for loading data
 - Fix mobile view
-- make markers display red or green depending on if there are rooms available or not
 - Finish landing for the sidebar
 - Host